Notre-Solutions/Inship-Website/src/pages/resources/index.md

         scrambled it to make a type specimen book.
     cSuite:
       - img: ../../img/wil.jpeg
-        name: Wil Wash
+        name: Wil Walsh
         title: MD
-        section:
-          Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+        section: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
       - img: ../../img/placeHolderMale.png
         name: Jack Dunne
         title: CTO
-        section:
-          Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+        section: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.